 By the end of the year knowledge of the Final Solution becomes an open secret among the general German community.

 Himmler oversees the mass murder of Jews, communists and other opponents in the Ukraine.
 He organises the systematic exploitation and slaughter of millions of Jews in extermination camps in Poland.
 After fainting at the sight of 100 Jews being shot on the eastern front, he orders a "more humane means" of execution - the use of poison gas in specially constructed chambers disguised as shower rooms.

 1943 - Himmler is made minister of the interior and plenipotentiary for Reich administration, giving him control of the courts and civil service.
 He expands the Waffen-SS (armed SS) until, with 35 divisions, it rivals the army.
 He gains control of the intelligence network, military armaments, the Volkssturm (People's Storm Troop), and later the Werwolf, a guerrilla force intended to continue the struggle after the war.

-The war turns against Germany in the winter of 1942-43 when the Sixth Army is defeated at Stalingrad (now Volgograd).
+The war turns against Germany in the winter of 1942-43 when the Sixth Army is defeated by Soviet forces at Stalingrad (now Volgograd).
 By the end of 1943, the Soviets have broken through the German siege of Leningrad (now Saint Petersburg) and recaptured much of the Ukrainian Republic.

 The Nazis call for "total war" against the Allies.